2004 United States presidential debates: Notable exchanges

-Though the debate largely focused on the 2003 invasion of Iraq, the Economy and Gay Marriage, media coverage focused on a few key exchanges between the two candidates.
-Cheney told Edwards, referring to his inexperience, that "the first time I met you was tonight."
-And Edwards pointedly referred to Cheney's gay daughter, asking whether Cheney was "...willing to talk about the fact that they have a gay daughter?"
+Though the debate largely focused on the 2003 invasion of Iraq, the economy and gay marriage, media coverage focused on a few key exchanges between the two candidates.
+Cheney told Edwards, referring to his absenteeism, that "the first time I met you was tonight."
+Edwards pointedly referred to Cheney's lesbian daughter Mary, asking whether Cheney was "...willing to talk about the fact that [Cheney and his wife Lynne] have a gay daughter?"
+Later Kerry also made similar remarks at the third presidential debate.

 Post-debate poll

 CBS News interviewed a nationally representative sample of 178 uncommitted debate-watchers.
 The sample was of voters who are either undecided about whom to vote for or who have a weak preference that could be changed.
 Of the group 41 percent said Edwards won the debate, 28 said Cheney won, and 31 percent thought it was a tie.
 Both uncommitted men and uncommitted women preferred Edwards.
 A separate poll of 1000 likely voters found that 43 percent believed Cheney won while 37 percent felt Edwards did better.
 Moreover, after the debate 47 percent said that Cheney was "very qualified" to assume the responsibilities of president (a seven percent rise), while only 25 percent said the same of Edwards (no change).